galexrt/dellhw_exporter/docs/metrics.md

 * `1` - `Critical`, the component is not okay / has potentially failed / `Unknown` status.
 * `2` - `Non-Critical`, the component is not okay, but not critical.

+Some metrics don't follow this pattern as they return, e.g., VDisk RAID level, "if a failure is predicted" (`0` no failure predicted, `1` a failure is predicted).

 ## Example Metrics Output

 ```plain